-We at Cornerstone have seen addiction damage careers, kill hobbies, ruin relationships, and jeopardize the user’s health and safety.
-The addiction can become so severe that it incapacitated a person and they aren’t able to carry out simple routine tasks like hygiene, household chores, and caring fro loved ones and pets.
+We at Cornerstone have seen addiction damage careers, kill hobbies, ruin relationships, and jeopardize the user's health and safety.
+The addiction can become so severe that it incapacitates a person and they aren't able to carry out simple routine tasks like hygiene, household chores, and caring for loved ones and pets.

 You’ve already taken the first step in seeking help by finding our website.
 Read on to learn about Cornerstone’s highly qualified and passionate team.
 Everyone who arrives at our doors receives the same high level of care, no matter what their story is, and we tailor treatment to each individual’s needs.

 - Drug Addiction in California & Orange County

 - Dangers of Prolonging Drug Addiction

 - Cornerstone’s Drug Rehabilitation Program

 - Types of Drug Addiction Treated at Cornerstone

 - Drug Addiction Signs & Symptoms

 - Beginning Your Recovery Program

 What is Drug Addiction?